Abhijay-Singh67/VisionTransformerClassifier/README.md

 model.save("vit_model.pkl")
 ```
 ### 📊 Results & Scaling
-On a highly restricted subset of CIFAR-10 (2,000 images), this NumPy implementation successfully converges, achieving ~33% test accuracy in 50 epochs (over 3x better than random guessing), proving the mathematical soundness of the custom attention mechanism and backpropagation logic.
+On CIFAR-10, this NumPy implementation successfully converges, achieving ~63% test accuracy in 150 epochs (over 6x better than random guessing), proving the mathematical soundness of the custom attention mechanism and backpropagation logic.

-To scale this to 60%+ accuracy:

-Remove the data subset limit to train on all 50,000 images.

-Implement basic data augmentation (e.g., random horizontal flips).

-Stack multiple MultiAttentionBlock layers to learn deeper hierarchical features.
+The accuracy was less because only one Attention+MLP Block instead of multiple blocks due to limitation of compute.